numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 platform and in particular on the biobjective test suite ``bbob-biobj``, described in more detail in [bbob-biobj-functions-doc]_ .

+The performance assessment in COCO_ is invariably based on the measurement of runtimes until a quality criterion reaches or succeeds some given, predefined target values [BBO2016perf]_. [#]_
-The performance assessment is based on an indicator value computed from all evaluated or recommended (see [BBO2016ex]_) solutions up to a give time step...
+In the multi-objective case, the quality criterion for a given time step is the hypervolume indicator value [cite] computed from all evaluated or recommended (see [BBO2016ex]_) solutions up to the given time step.

+.. todo:: we need to define how hypervolume is computed, in particular the normalization with ideal and nadir point.

 Opposed to the single-objective ``bbob`` test suite [HAN2009fun]_, the biobjective ``bbob-biobj`` test suite does not provide analytical forms of